Felicious/Taiwan-Numba-ONE/misc/help.md

 Initially, I thought a web application was like a mobile app like Spotify; something a user interacted with to request information.
 However, the definition of a web app in the context of client-server web programming is:

 > server-side code that processes HTTP requests and returns HTTP responses

+# Form Submission and GET Requests

+I learned a lot of unfamiliar coding terminology while working on the submit buttons for this project, so I can share with you (:

+## Routing

+First, I was completely unaware that **URL** stood for **uniform resource locator** "used to communicate and send requests to the server."
+The URI, or the **uniform resource identifier**, is used by any application that manages routing, and using a specific one like Node and ExpressJS gains you access to convenient methods like GET [and POST] that works with these requests.[^1]

+**Question for Derrick**: what URI does Google Apps Script use?
+Does it have its own, modified version, like how it has its own version of JavaScript (like their .gs file type)?

+In response to this question I posed to Derrick, I read about `google.script.url` an asynchronous client-side JavaScript API that can [query URLs to obtain the current URL parameters and fragment](https://developers.google.com/apps-script/guides/html/reference/url).
+I don't think this really relates much to my question, and it seems like this is used mostly in conjunction with `google.script.history` to use browser history in web apps.

+However, the documentation mentions [`IFRAME`](<(https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe)>), which is a state represented by another HTML page embedded into the current one.
+This concept is key to understanding the work-around Derrick employed to send the GET request-- a URL-- from the form back to the server and receive an HTML page with embedded new information(?) like the list of customer names who needs their receipt printed.

+### Key Components

+After all of that confusion, I will now summarize the lecture (see footnote 1).
+When visiting any web app, the first page you see-- like the landing page of a website-- is the **root route**.

+To ask the web app for specific information, you'll have to routing using a specific key word concerts for `mamamoo.kr/concerts`.
+Within the server code, there should be a function that handles GET requests for Mamamoo concert information `/concerts`, which will send a response back to the user.
+(See my bunny illustrations for more info!)

+In summary, the key components of routing is the request (what specifically is being requested is found in the **path info**, like /concerts in our example), back-end script that designates how the response is constructed, and the response-- how it's served back to the user.

+While the idea is simple, the specifics of which to implement is different across frameworks.
+It seemed simple in the demo of the lecture using Node.js, but it'll be different implementing routing on Google Apps Script.

+**Question**: what's a framework vs API vs IDE vs software?

+### References + More Info

+[^1]: From Ray Villalobos's [lecture](https://www.linkedin.com/learning/mastering-web-developer-interview-code/how-does-routing-work-in-a-modern-web-application) "How does routing work in the modern web application" on LinkedIn, at the timestamp: 0:40.

+[The concept of IFRAME](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe)-- I don't think I completely get how to use it yet.